Synchronized Aharonov-Bohm Motifs via Engineered Dissipation

-Figure~\ref{fig:Entanglement} shows $\mathcal C(\varrho_{ci})$ [panels (a) and (c)] and $\mathcal C(\varrho_{ij})$ [panels (b) and (d)] for the $\mathscr C_3$ and $\mathscr C_6$ motifs.
+Figure~\ref{fig:Entanglement} shows $\mathcal C(\varrho_{ci})$ [panels (a) and (c)] and $\mathcal C(\varrho_{ij})$ [panels (b) and (d)] for the $\mathscr C_3$ and $\mathscr C_6$ motifs {with $\gamma^-_{i,i+1} \equiv 0$}.
 The solid lines are the analytical expressions from Eqs.~(\ref{eq:concurrenceC})–(\ref{eq:concurrence}), using numerically determined constants $C_c$ and $\bar C$; the dashed lines show the full numerical solutions of the Lindblad equation.
 After a short transient $\tau$, the analytical and numerical results coincide.
 As the system size increases (larger $n$), the concurrence amplitude decreases, consistent with the reduced synchronization amplitude.
-The maximal concurrence within the strong-dynamical-symmetry subspace occurs for an initially localized excitation at the central spin, which mirros the behavior of the synchronization amplitude~\cite{SM}.
+The maximal concurrence within the {synchronization} subspace occurs for an initially localized excitation at the central spin, which mirros the behavior of the synchronization amplitude~\cite{SM}. {The existence of entanglement confirms that the synchronized dynamics is a genuinely quantum phenomenon, rather than merely classically correlated spin flips. }

 \textit{Disorder.}---Synchronization in the motifs relies on the exact cancellation of two tunneling paths at the outer spins, which may be difficult to realize perfectly in experiments.
 We therefore examine how disorder affects the synchronized spin dynamics.
-We first note that variations in the local dissipation rates $\gamma_{i,i+1}$ do not alter the long-time synchronized behavior as long as the dissipation channels remain strictly local.
+We first note that variations in the local dissipation rates {$\gamma^z_{i,i+1}$ and $\gamma^-_{i,i+1}$} do not alter the long-time synchronized behavior as long as the dissipation channels remain strictly local.
 We thus focus on perturbations of the coherent dynamics by introducing disorder into $H_n$ of Eq.~(\ref{eq:PlaquetteHamiltonian}), i.e., we consider $\tilde H_n = H_n + \varepsilon V$, where $V$ can represent on-site or coupling disorder, including perturbations of the flux per plaquette.